 The RER train is a cheap Paris airport transfer costing around 10 euros, but it takes 30-50 minutes to get to the city center (depending on the stop you choose) and is not a good option if you are traveling with a lot of luggage.

 Another cheap option is to take the bus.
-Bus tickets cost about 12 euros but take a whopping 70 minutes to get you into the city.
-The exception to this is the Le Bus Direct which offers faster service but is a bit more expensive costing 17 euros.
+Bus tickets cost about 12 euros but take 70 minutes to get you into the city.
+The exception is the Le Bus Direct, which offers faster service but is a bit more expensive, costing 17 euros.

-Of course, the fastest way to get to the city center is to hire a car.
+Of course, hiring a car is the fastest way to get to the city center.
 Whether you choose a shuttle, a taxi, or a rental car, all of these will cost more than the previous options, but you will have the ease of someone taking care of everything for you.

-For more detailed information about each of these options, check out our post dedicated to Paris airport transfers.
+For more detailed information about these options, check out our post dedicated to Paris airport transfers.